misasa/actsasmappable/README.md

 # Description

 ActsAsMappable makes it easy to integrate a dynamic map in a Rails application.
-It can display geographical map tiles loaded from [OpenStreetMap][] and surface map tiles loaded from [Medusa][].
+It can display geographical map tiles loaded from [OpenStreetMap][].
 The included map viewer is [Leaflet][].

 This is referred by [medusa](https://github.com/misasa/medusa "follow instruction").